-1. Decide what you want to sell
+1. Decide what you want to sell on Amazon

 You will first need to choose the appropriate Amazon product category under which to list your products.
 More than 20 ‘open categories’ are available to both Basic and Professional sellers.
 Additional ‘categories requiring approval’ are available only to sellers with the Professional Selling Plan.
 We discuss this in more detail below.